 You can deposit funds into this account by one of five ways: - Cheque - Electronic funds transfer - Salary crediting - At Australia Post branches - At NAB branches

 The Citibank Plus card now works on the Mastercard network, which means you’ve received the correct card.
 Even though the card now displays the EFTPOS logo on the back, it will still work at millions of merchants where ever Debit Mastercard is accepted.

 If your card is lost or stolen you can call Citibank immediately on their emergency number.
 They’ll block your card immediately and organise to send you a new card.
 They can also organise to send you emergency cash depending on what country you’re in.
 Transfer times will depend on which institution your money is coming from.
 Usually allow between two and three business days to receive your funds.

 Unfortunately this card is linked to a regular transaction account, so unlike travel money cards which can sometimes be given over the counter, this card will have your name embossed on it and so will require the usual 5 – 7 day turn around time.

-This card is a Visa card, which means it is accepted where ever Visa is accepted.
+This card is a Debit Mastercard, which means it is accepted where ever Debit Mastercard is accepted.

-This account doesn’t charge currency conversion fees, and uses the Visa exchange rate at the time of purchase.
+This account doesn’t charge currency conversion fees, and uses the Debit Mastercard exchange rate at the time of purchase.

 Unfortunately it is very hard to comment to comment on exchange rates as they are very volatile.
 To compare exchange rates, please log onto the official site respectively and search for ‘current exchange rates’ – this should generate pages of their rates, but be mindful that these will change all the time.